finegrain-ai/refiners/docs/concepts/chain.md

 ## A first example

-To give you an idea of how it looks, let us take an example similar to the one from the PyTorch paper:
+To give you an idea of how it looks, let us take an example similar to the one from the PyTorch paper[^1]:

 ```py
 class BasicModel(nn.Module):